Request impetigo treatment for scalp, face or lips

 It is caused by methicillin-resistant Staphylococcus aureus, this form may look like typical impetigo but resists standard antibiotics.
 It often requires oral treatment with antibiotics effective against MRSA, such as clindamycin, trimethoprim-sulfamethoxazole (Bactrim), or doxycycline, depending on age and clinical factors4

-Can I get an impetigo treatment online?
+Can I get impetigo treatment online?

-Where to buy an impetigo treatment cream?
+Where to buy my impetigo prescription?

 What medications are commonly prescribed for impetigo?